 Section Nine.
-Arbitration. (a) The parties shall agree to expand maintain the arbitration panel to of seven (7) arbitrators from which a specific arbitrator shall be selected on a rotational basis.
-Each party retains the right to strike any particular arbitrator from the panel following said artibrator's having convened a hearing on his/her third arbitration case between the parties, following three (3) case experiences to strike any particular arbitrator from the panel.
+Arbitration. (a) The parties shall agree to maintain the arbitration panel of seven (7) arbitrators from which a specific arbitrator shall be selected on a rotational basis.
+Each party retains the right to strike any particular arbitrator from the panel following said artibrator's having convened a hearing on his/her third arbitration case between the parties.
 In such case, a replacement arbitrator shall be jointly agreed upon to replace each rejected arbitrator.
-Submission to arbitration shall be by letter, postage prepaid, addressed to the Director of Undersecretary for Labor Relations.
+Submission to arbitration shall be by letter, postage prepaid, addressed to the Undersecretary for Labor Relations.
 The submission shall specify that the arbitrator must be available to schedule the beginning hearing within twenty (20) days of his/her appointment.
-For Arbitrator's selected to the panel after July 1, 2017 the arbitrator shall not have a cancellation period greater than 3 calendar weeks.
+For Arbitrators selected to the panel after July 1, 2017 the arbitrator shall not have a cancellation period greater than 3 calendar weeks.